“Mom’s apple pie is the best dessert at the party.”

 Examples of Superlative Adjectives

-Perhaps the best way to get a clear idea of superlative adjectives is to show examples of regular adjectives and their comparative and superlative forms.
-Here is a list of several common adjectives and their degrees of comparison.
+Perhaps the best way to get a clear idea of a superlative adjective is to show examples of regular adjectives and their comparative and superlative forms.
+Below is a list of several common adjectives and their degrees of comparison.

 |famous||more famous||most famous|